GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ### Envoy Configuration

-Envoy is configured with a JSON dictionary that primarily describes _listeners_ and _clusters_.
+You configure Envoy with a JSON dictionary that primarily describes _listeners_ and _clusters_.
 Again, a really deep dive is outside the scope of this tutorial, but basically:

-* a _listener_ tells Envoy an _address_ on which it should listen and a set of *filters* with which Envoy should process what it hears
+* a _listener_ tells Envoy an _address_ on which it should listen and a set of _filters_ with which Envoy should process what it hears
 * a _cluster_ tells Envoy about one or more _hosts_ to which Envoy can proxy incoming requests.

 The two big complicating factors are: